• Blog

 Factors That Affect Regrowth

 Several factors influence how quickly hair returns.
-These include overall health, nutrition, and the condition of the hair follicles.
+These include overall health, nutrition, and hair follicle condition.
 If follicles remain healthy, regrowth is more likely.

 However, chronic inflammation or untreated conditions may delay recovery.
 Identifying the cause early improves the chances of full regrowth.